JuliaLang/julia/doc/src/manual/control-flow.md

 Julia provides a [`Channel`](@ref) mechanism for solving this problem.
-A [`Channel`](@ref) is a waitable first-in first-out queue which can have multiple tasks reading from and writing to it.
+A [`Channel`](@ref) is a waitable first-in first-out queue which can have multiple tasks reading from it and writing to it.

 Let's define a producer task, which produces values via the [`put!`](@ref) call.
 To consume values, we need to schedule the producer to run in a new task.
-A special [`Channel`](@ref) constructor which accepts a 1-arg function as an argument can be used to run a task bound to a channel.
+A special [`Channel`](@ref) constructor which accepts a 1-argument function as an argument can be used to run a task bound to a channel.
 We can then [`take!`](@ref) values repeatedly from the channel object:

 ```jldoctest producer
 julia> function producer(c::Channel)